Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-\paragraph{Analysis for Dense Graphs (Random Matching Model).} We now consider the dense case where the degree of the graph satisfies $d \geq \ce^{(\log n)^{1/2}}$.
-This case is easier than the sparse case, as in this case the average load around every node is smaller than $1/2$ for all nodes and all rounds with high probability.
-Hence most of the neighbors of each node have zero tokens which implies that as long as the maximum load is larger than $1$, there is an expected exponential drop of the potential function within a single round.
+\paragraph{Analysis for Dense Graphs (Random Matching Model)} We now consider the dense case where the degree of the graph satisfies $d > \ce^{(\log n)^{1/2}}$.
+This case turns out to be easier than the sparse case, as the average load around every node is smaller than $1/2$ for all nodes and all rounds with high probability.
+Hence, most neighbors of each node have zero load, which implies that, as long as the maximum load is larger than $1$, there is an expected exponential drop of the potential function within a single round.